sannminwin/devnotes/docs/html/chapter_2.rst

 ---------
     1. Create a webpage that prints your todo list to the screen.
     2. Create a webpage that prints short biography of the person you admired most.
-    3. Create a webpage that prints a table of your weekly expense (date, title, cost).
+    3. Create a webpage that prints a table of your weekly expense (no, date, title, cost).